Success Leaves Clues: What Beauty Entrepreneurs Can Learn From Retail Failures

 What They Should’ve Done:

-Modernized their systems and invested in online ordering early
+Modernized their systems: Investing in online ordering early would have given them a fighting chance.

 Esthetician Lesson:

-Don’t rely on old systems.
-Upgrade your booking experience, get clear on your brand identity, and focus on delivering ease + excellence every time a client walks in.
+Don’t rely on outdated systems.
+Upgrade your booking experience.
+Get clear on your brand identity, and focus on delivering ease and excellence every time a client walks in.

 2. Payless – Digital Denial